 Refer to the diagram on the following page.
-When you are in the PROGRAM mode, you are editing the numbers (or registers) inside the dotted lines.
-Think of the LED displays as a window that allows you to see only one number of the program at a time.
-The DISPLAY SCAN button allows you to scan sideways and see all the information for a single step.
-Pushing the DISPLAY SCAN button shifts the window one place to the right, looping from left to right at the end of the row.
-Pushing the up arrow allows you to view the previous step, while pushing the down arrow allows you to view the next step.
+When you are in the Program mode, you are editing the numbers (or registers) inside the dotted lines.
+The Display Scan button allows you to scan sideways.
+Pushing Display Scan shifts the window one place to the right.
+The window currently selected will blink, indicating that it may be overwritten.
+Pushing the up arrow allows you to scan up, while pushing the down arrow allows you to view the window below.
 Using these three keys, you can scan to anywhere in the program.
-If you enter a new number in that position, the number will be stored when you scan to another position or return to RUN mode.
+The LCD displays two steps (or blocks) of the program at a time.
+If you enter a new number in that position (the window that is blinking), the number will be stored when you scan to another position or return to Run mode.

-- A) Main power switch to turn the unit on, located on the rear (Main POWER switch for the brush control is located on the front panel). - B) CYCLE START begins a step, stops a continued operation, inserts a step, or turns the servo on. - C) EMERGENCY STOP turns off the servo when on and aborts a step in progress. - D) JOG causes the servo to move in either the forward or backward direction at a rate defined by the last numeric key pressed. - E) Load meter LED.
-If LEDs are illuminated continuously during a low feed rate or when stationary, the following conditions apply:
+- A) Main power switch to turn the unit on (back panel). - B) Cycle Start begins a step, stops a continued operation, inserts a step, or turns the servo on. - C) Emergency Stop turns off the servo when on and aborts a step in progress (pull dual position switch out to remove Stop). - D) Jog causes the servo to move in either the forward or backward direction at a rate defined by the last numeric key pressed (see Jogging). - E) Load meter in percentage.
+The following conditions apply:

-HIGH LOAD: Indicates overload level, excessive load or workpiece support misalignment.
-Hi-LoAd or Hi Curr alarms may occur if not corrected.
-(See "Troubleshooting" section)
+High Load at 100 to 125%: Indicates overload level, excessive load, or workpiece support misalignment.
+Servo Overload or Over Current alarms may re-occur if not corrected (see "Troubleshooting" section).

-OVERLOAD: Indicates 2x overload level, excessive load or workpiece misalignment.
-Hi LoAd or Hi Curr alarms will occur if not corrected.
-Damage to motor or table may result.
-(See "Troubleshooting" section)
+Overload greater than 125%: Indicates 2x overload level, excessive load, or workpiece misalignment.
+Servo Overload or Over Current alarms will re-occur if not corrected.
+Damage to motor or table may result (see "Troubleshooting" section).